Vaccines for Children in Childcare

 Guide to Immunization Requirements in Oklahoma 2013-14 for School & Childcare (57K.pdf)

-Use this to check records from Mexico - Binational Immunization Resource Tool (CDC web site)
+Handy chart to check immunization records from Mexico - Binational Immunization Resource Tool (CDC web site)

 New!
 Shots for Tots News from the Cleveland County Immunization Coalition